Turbo Takeaways

 Here are some of the benefits of borrowing a pledge loan:

-“With no shareholders to make a consistent profit for (or pay dividends to), the credit union has more financial freedom to engage in flexible types of lending, such as these lower-interest pledge loans,” shares Brad Reichert, a financial expert and the founder and managing director of Reichert Asset Management LLC.
+“With no shareholders to make a consistent profit for (or pay dividends to), the credit union has more financial freedom to engage in flexible types of lending, such as these lower-interest pledge loans,” shares Brad Reichert, financial expert and managing director of Reichert Asset Management LLC.

 You can apply for a Navy Federal pledge loan online, by phone, or in person at a local branch.
 The application process is flexible, allowing you to choose the method that works best for you.
 To apply online, visit Navy Federal's official website.